arisfkiaras/flux-learning/README.md

 </details>

 <details>
-<summary>For host machines with low number of file descriptors or inotify.
+<summary>For host machines with low limits of file descriptors or inotify.
 (Too many open files related errors.)</summary>
 <br>
+This monitoring stack is IO hungry.
+If you host machine has many processes running you might need to raise a few file descriptor limits.
+<br><br>

 1. Check your limits: